AVX Corporation: History

 Butler retired as CEO in 1993 but remained on the board of directors.
 Benedict P. Rosen, an employee since the company's start, became the new CEO.
 By 1995, sales reached almost $1 billion after significant growth for personal computers and cell phones.
 At the same time, the automotive, home appliance and medical industries needed electronic components, and advanced electronic systems needed capacitors as well.
 AVX also sold Kyocera products worldwide and helped the company start operations in Mexico and Indonesia.
 Kyocera helped AVX start manufacturing connectors.

 In 1995, Kyocera sold one-fourth of AVX for $557 million, which more than returned the company's investment in AVX, even though Kyocera still owned three-fourths of the company.
 AVX used the money to enter the connector business and increase its manufacturing of ceramic and tantalum capacitors.

 The boom in the capacitor industry once again proved temporary, after customers bought more products than they needed.
 But in 1998, personal computers and cell phones contributed to more growth, as did newer electronics in cars.
 At the same time, material prices went up, and an Asian currency crisis added to AVX's troubles.
 Layoffs resulted, but by 2000 the company was doing well again, adding operations in El Salvador and the Czech Republic (Lanškroun).

 By the end of fiscal 2001, AVX had 26 plants in 12 countries, 21,000 employees, and sales of $2.6 billion.
 But a recession put an end to the good times, and revenues dropped to $1.25 billion; employee numbers totalled 12,500.
 Production moved to the Czech Republic in the late 1990s and China from 2005 onwards.

 The industry situation appeared to improve by 2004, though AVX still lost money.

 In April 2009 the company decided to close a number of its smaller worldwide factories including its flagship manufacturing plant in Paignton, England following the credit crunch in an effort to reduce costs and remain financially viable for shareholders.

 On December 3, 2009, AVX announced it would move corporate headquarters to Greenville, South Carolina, with about 150 jobs leaving the Myrtle Beach area.
 The company planned no change to manufacturing in Conway and Myrtle Beach.

 In 2011, AVX announced plans to tear down the original Myrtle Beach plant built in 1949 and updated in 1985, with manufacturing operations continuing at a nearby location on the same land.
 The demolition took place in 2015.

+In 2018, AVX closed an electronic component manufacturing plant in Olean, New York.
+The plant has been on the EPA Superfund site list since the early 1980s.
+It is the suspected source of a plume of trichloroethylene (TCE) that leached into the East Olean aquifer.